Hajibabaei-Lab/HajibabaeiEtAl2019/README.md

 This repository contains the datasets and scripts used to create the figures in:

 **Hajibabaei et al., 2019.
-COI metabarcoding primer choice affects richness and recovery of indicator taxa in freshwater sytems.
+COI metabarcoding primer choice affects richness and recovery of indicator taxa in freshwater systems.
 PLoS ONE, accepted.**

 ## Data analysis outline